microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 This scheme is unfortunately not directly applicable to SharedTree: a move operation that is concurrent with (and sequenced prior to) a delete operation may move a subtree under the deleted subtree.
-The restoration data included in the delete operation would not contain that subtree.
+The repair data included in the delete operation would not contain that subtree.
 In order for a client to produce an concrete inverse change, it would need to know the contents of the subtree that was moved.
 This could be resolved by including the contents of moved subtrees in all move operations, but doing so would make moves prohibitively expensive.
-Even without move operations (which some applications may be happy not to use), this scheme still bloats normal (i.e., non-inverse) operations with restoration data that may never be used.
+Even without move operations (which some applications may be happy not to use), this scheme still bloats normal (i.e., non-inverse) operations with repair data that may never be used.
 This bloat has a negative impact on the size of the document change history as well as the performance of the broadcast system (increasing latency and server costs).